Quantifying correlations between information overload and fake news during COVID-19 pandemic: a Reddit study with BERT

 \subsection{Post and topics}

-Let us start by once again bringing to the front great variability of the data as well as its strong diversity.
-Around half the overall posts published come from the first year of the pandemic (2020) with substantial drop off in interest over time presented in Fig. \ref{fig:fig1}a, where we show an average number of posts per week together with insets giving an overview of four selected subreddits.
-The \textit{Coronavirus} is the largest community by a large margin -- the very large influx of posts in the first months of the pandemic created a visible peak of around 40 thousand posts published in a week.
+Let us start by once again bringing to the front a great variability of the data as well as its strong diversity.
+Around half the overall posts published come from the first year of the pandemic (2020), with a substantial drop off in interest over time, as presented in Fig. \ref{fig:fig3}a, where we show the total number of posts per week together with insets giving an overview of four selected subreddits (chosen to represent diverse patterns in the dataset).
+The \textit{Coronavirus} is the largest community by a large margin -- the very large influx of posts in the first months of the pandemic created a visible peak of around 40,000 posts per week.
 Some communities are still growing (\textit{covidlonghaulers}) while activity on others has largely died down (\textit{CACovidRentRelief}), the others -- like \textit{COVID} became private (closed) ones.\\

-In the same way, the number of topics obtained form the BERTopic algorithms differs greatly in time and between communities, which can be seen in Fig. \ref{fig:fig1}b.
-There is a substantial difference in number of topics generated by Ds models than F* models, although the overall characteristics stays the same.
-Both panels also suggest a significant correlation between the number of posts and the number of topics returned by BERTopic, which can be seen as an obstacle of this study.
-In spite of that, as it is clearly pictured in Fig. \ref{fig:fig1}c the ratio of topics to posts $TC/PC$ varies over the time, e.g., for the \textit{Coronavirus} community we observe a steady increase during the whole pandemic period, while \textit{covidlonghaulers} presents an opposite behavior; \textit{CACovidRentRelief} does not show any of these patterns.
-These examples suggest that the number of topics can bring valuable information that is not included solely in the number of posts.
+In the same way, the number of topics obtained from the BERTopic algorithms varies greatly over time and across communities, as shown in Fig. \ref{fig:fig3}b.
+There is a substantial difference in the number of topics generated by Ds models than F* models, although the overall characteristics stay the same.
+Both panels also suggest a significant correlation between the number of posts and the number of topics returned by BERTopic, which can be seen as an obstacle to this study.
+In spite of that, as it is clearly pictured in Fig. \ref{fig:fig3}c the ratio of topics to posts $TC/PC$ varies over time, e.g., for the \textit{Coronavirus} community, we observe a steady increase during the whole pandemic period, while \textit{covidlonghaulers} presents an opposite behavior; \textit{CACovidRentRelief} does not show any of these patterns.
+These examples suggest that the number of topics can yield valuable information beyond the number of posts.